-Putting the Spotlight on Women’s Health: We offer tailored services at our Women Support Centre in Central that specialise exclusively on female cancers such as breast and gynaecological cancers to address sexual health, positive image building, fertility and lymphedema management.
-We also provide in-depth counselling for individuals and their families.
+Putting the Spotlight on Women’s Health: We offer tailored services at our new Women Support Centre in Central that specialises exclusively on female cancers such as breast and gynaecological cancers to address sexual health, positive image building, fertility and lymphoedema management.
+We also provided in-depth counselling for individuals and their families.

 Building a Cancer Smart City: More than 3.8 million people responded positively to our call to action through our colorectal cancer awareness campaign, as measured by a survey carried out by Nielsen.
 We asked respondents if they would take action after seeing our campaign messages, and to remind themselves, their families and friends to adopt a healthier lifestyle to lower cancer risk.